Profile picture for user nancy.hiemstra@stonybrook.edu

 About Nancy

-Hiemstra's research focuses on migration and border policy-making, immigration enforcement practices (especially detention and deportation), constructions of borders and sovereignty, and Latin American migration.
-Overarching themes in Hiemstra's writings include the role of immigration policy in national identity, processes of racialization and securitization, ideas of borders and belonging.
+Hiemstra’s research focuses on U.S. immigration enforcement practices (especially detention and deportation) and border control strategies, U.S. influence on migration policing throughout the Western Hemisphere, and Latin American migration.
+Overarching themes in Hiemstra’s writings include consequences of immigration and border policies in the U.S. and abroad, political rhetoric around immigration, and the role of immigration in national identity.

 In the News